 The identity of the person making the application shall be verified by SCHHSA.
 When an authorized representative applies on behalf of a household, the identity of both the authorized representative and the head of household shall be verified.
 Identity may be verified through readily available documentary evidence, or if this is unavailable, through a collateral contact.

-GENERAL ASSISTANCE POLICIES

-ARTICLE 2

-EMPLOYABILITY, UNEMPLOYABILITY AND COOPERATION AS CRITERIA AND CONDITIONS OF ELIGIBILITY
+ARTICLE 2 - EMPLOYABILITY, UNEMPLOYABILITY AND COOPERATION AS CRITERIA AND CONDITIONS OF ELIGIBILITY

 Section 8.
 Presumption of Employability